hexagonix/build/README.en.md

 git clone https://github.com/hexagonix/build
 ```

-After cloning or downloading [script](hexagonix.sh), you must prepare it for execution.
+After cloning or downloading the [script](hexagonix.sh), you must prepare it for execution.
 For that use (with the terminal):

 ```
 cd build # In case you have cloned.
 If not, go to the script download location